jestebanrojas/ML2/README.md

     -R:// UMAP is a dimensionality reduction technique and it consists in the mapping the data from a high dimension  space to a los dimension space, but preserving the orogonal data relationship structure.
 It means that close data points must be close in the reduce space, and the separated ones must continue being separated.

+   It is used, in addition od the dimensionality reduction, at image processing, biological and chemical patterns, etc.

 ----------------------------------------------------------------------